-Although he bowled quite badly in the beginning of the innings, he managed to pick up five wickets in the last two overs. (not past two overs)
+- Although he bowled quite badly at the beginning of the innings, he managed to pick up five wickets in the last two overs. (not past two overs)

 Last: We use last when we want to talk about a period of time which is the final phase of a certain activity or event.

-Past: We use past when we want to talk about a period of time which has just gone by recently.
+Past: We use past when we want to talk about a period of time that has just gone by recently.